HFES 2017, Austin – Retrospective

 On a personal level, it did my heart good to see the number of Texas Aggies representing the study chapter and to see us claim our first gold status (Whoop!).

 What follows is not an attempt to summarize my entire experience.
 Instead, I’m providing a snapshot of the most noticeable points and my questions involved.
 If I have any notable asides, I will make sure to indicate them with blue text.
 I also want to avoid trying to write entire summary essays, so the format will consist of a loose bullet-point arrangement.

 If you’re interested in hearing more from another perspective, please check out the Human Factors Cast bonus episodes for HFES ’17.
-There’ll be some overlap in plenary session material, but we’ll diverge a bit on other events.

 The President’s Address

 Speaker: Nancy Cooke, HFES President, Arizona State University

 Complexity, the Grand Challenges, and Focusing on the HSI Problems.
 [Predator Control Panels]

 - The National Academies of Engineering’s (NAE) grand challenges address the largest societal needs and are complex challenges

 - If you think that HSI doesn’t have a role in the challenge, you need to look closer

 - Case in point: Last year, when Don Norman was presented the President’s Service award, then-president Bill Marras discussed the Grand Challenges he felt the society could best contribute to.
 Norman immediately dedicated his speech to areas which he felt Dr. Marras had overlooked, such as cancer research.